 |Security||Limited – DOS was very less secure as it did not accommodate the concept of user roles.
 Any user who could log into the system was an Admin user and had full access rights.||Extensive – Windows overcomes the DOS security flaw through the concept of authorization.
 To gain full access to the computer, one must have elevated permissions (admin rights).
 Only an admin can perform kernel-level tasks such as registry modification, program execution, software installation, etc.|

 |Networking||External Feature – Networking in DOS was an add-on functionality.
 A computer was rarely connected to a network.
 This made it difficult to share files between computers.||Built-in Feature – Windows introduced built-in network connections of computers.
 This facilitated connection to shared disk storage shared devices (printers, scanners, etc.), and even shared memory.|

 |Storage Size||Less than 2GB – DOS had a limitation of disk storage capacity due to its 16-bit segmentation format.
 16-bit segmentation cannot identify more than 65536 clusters.
 Thus, for 32 kB clusters, you could store a maximum of 32*1024*65536 = 2GB of data.||In terabytes – Modern Windows OS has overcome this limit due to the advancement of memory chips and segmentation techniques.|

 DOS is no longer used in personal computing.
-Windows has a majority of market share.
-Although, even the breakthrough concept of WIMP is now being challenged with more advancements such as touch-based OS, voice-based interfaces, gesture commands, etc. As technology advances, so does the human-computer interaction.
+Windows has a majority of the market share.
+However, even the breakthrough concept of WIMP faces challenges from newer advancements like touch-based OS, voice-based interfaces, gesture commands, and so on.
+As technology advances, so does human-computer interaction.

 This has been a guide to DOS vs Windows.
-Here we also discuss the key differences with infographics and comparison table.
+Here we also discuss the critical differences with infographics and comparison tables.
 You can also go through our other suggested articles to learn more –